Luflos/Loona-Memory-Game/README.md

 ## Welcome to LOONA
 You might be asking yourself, what is LOONA?
 LOONA is you, it's me but it's especially the 12 members of a Korean POP group.
 I've been a fan of LOONA for several years now and I wanted to make a game that was themed around them.
 I decided a memory matching game would be fun and challenging.
 12 members = 24 squares.
 The goal of the game is to match all 12 members in the least amount of guesses possible.
 The person with the least amount of guesses wins!
-Also remember to STAN LOONA!
+Also remember to STAN LOONA! <a href="https://www.youtube.com/c/loonatheworld/featured">LOONA's YouTube page</a> I would recommend watching STAR and Butterfly MV!

 ### Tech Being Used
 * HTML/CSS/JavaScript